AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 * `gs://<bucket-name>/run2/plugins/profile/session1/<profile.xplane.pb`

-Specifying `gs://<bucket-name>` during `xprofiler create` will allow users to view all of these profiles in Tensorboard.
-They will see all runs in the dropdown menu as `run1-session1`, `run1-session2`, and `run2-session1`.
+Specifying `gs://<bucket-name>` during `xprofiler create` will allow users to view all of these profiles in TensorBoard.
+They will see all runs in the dropdown menu as `run1/session1`, `run1/session2`, and `run2/session1`.

 ##### GCS Paths for Profile Capture